 All boats must be scrutineered before entering the water.
 It is mandatory for all drivers to be present and the Team Manager.
 All drivers must be able to prove that they fit within the craft as per UIM rules.

+All refuelling station (derrick) and fuel depot must be scrutineered before all boats entering the water.

-The O.O.D. and UIM commissioner will rule upon any such cases that infringe UIM rules on occkpits.
+The O.O.D. and UIM commissioner will rule upon any such cases that infringe UIM rules on cockpits.
 Each pilot must have his own helmet and life support vest and this must be produced at scrutineering.
-All boats must be presented to scrutineers with pickle forks dismantied and boats must have a spare pair that must be presented to the scrutineers.
+All boats must be presented to scrutineers with pickle forks dismantled and boats must have a spare pair that must be presented to the scrutineers.